 Doctors suspect this disorder based on symptoms and results of a physical examination.
 Sometimes doctors suspect it when they detect papilledema during a routine examination with an ophthalmoscope.

 Then an imaging test, usually magnetic resonance imaging (MRI), is done to check for other possible causes of increased pressure within the skull.
 One type of MRI (called magnetic resonance venography) can provide images of the veins that carry blood from the brain.
 It enables doctors to determine whether these veins are narrowed.
-If results are normal, a spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Spinal Tap) is done to measure the pressure of cerebrospinal fluid and to analyze the fluid.
+If results are normal, a spinal tap (lumbar puncture—see Spinal Tap) is done to measure the pressure of cerebrospinal fluid and to analyze the fluid.
 In idiopathic intracranial hypertension, the pressure of the fluid is usually increased, and the content is usually normal.

 Drugs known to trigger the disorder, such as tetracycline, should be stopped.

-Aspirin, acetaminophen, or drugs used to treat migraines may relieve the headache.
-Doctors may prescribe acetazolamide to help reduce the pressure.
-This drug can help reduce pressure in the skull in two ways:
+Aspirin, acetaminophen, or drugs used to treat migraines (especially topiramate—see Table: Drugs Used to Treat Migraines) may relieve the headache.
+Topiramate can also help people lose weight and help lower the pressure within the skull.
+Doctors often prescribe acetazolamide to help reduce the pressure.
+This drug can help reduce pressure within the skull in two ways:

 The usefulness of doing spinal taps daily or weekly to remove cerebrospinal fluid is debated.
 If this treatment is used, people are closely monitored to determine whether pressure is decreasing.

-If people are obese and other measures are ineffective, surgery to help with weight reduction (bariatric surgery, such as a gastric bypass—see Obesity and the Metabolic Syndrome: Bariatric Surgery) may be done.
+If people are obese and other measures are ineffective, surgery to help with weight reduction (bariatric surgery, such as a gastric bypass—see Bariatric Surgery) may be done.
 If successful, it may cure the disorder.